luckyz/luckyz/README.md

 # Lucas Zurverra (luckyz)

-### Backend Python Developer 🐍, tech lover 💻
+### Backend Python Developer

 Hi, I'm Lucas.
 Born in Argentina.

 I'm a Software Engineer focus on Python & Django development (web apps).
-I love technology.
+I ♥ technology.

 - 🔭 I’m currently working on Upwork as freelancer.
 But, I'm open to proposals and new projects.
 - 🌱 I’m currently learning Kotlin to develop in Android native.